-EDEE 682 Field Experience III in Early Childhood Education (3) This course provides early childhood education candidates the opportunity to plan and teach multiple subjects to diverse young learners.
-Candidates examine the early childhood teachers' role in establishing and maintaining a positive and productive learning environment in the classroom.
-They learn to assess their students' performance as well as their own.
-Candidates will complete a minimum of 30 hours of field experience in an appropriate early childhood classroom and 15 hours of seminar.
-Prerequisites: First two field experiences (EDEE 510 and 636) or their equivalents.
 EDEE 685 Independent Study in Education (1-3) Graduate students may undertake a study of a special topic in education chosen by the student and individually supervised.
 Each project must be done in consultation with a member of the graduate faculty qualified to guide and evaluate the student's work.
 Time deadlines must be set before initiation of the project.
 Prerequisite: Permission of the instructor required.